ttopper/CPSC128/docs/M05_Lists_and_Strings/03-what-can-you-do-with-a-list.md

 -   Using `range`, e.g. `nums = list(range(10))`.
 -   By listing the items in the
     list: `mishmash = [14, 'a', 4.19, 'Kate', True]`\
-    Note that values of several types can be stored in the same list.
+    Notice that values of several types can be stored in the same list.

 Access an item from a list: